Tehnix/miso-isomorphic-stack/README.md

 - `watch-frontend` runs `stack --stack-yaml=frontend/stack.yaml build --fast --file-watch`, accessible via the `F6` tasks menu

 They all run in the correct directory.
 You can configure these in `backend/.vscode/tasks.json`.

+## Miscellaneuous

+#### Clean up File Tree Clutter
+You can filter out files in the file tree that you rarely, if ever, access.
+Go into `Settings -> Workspace Settings`, and uncomment the lines you want/add new lines to the `"files.exclude"` object.

+#### Using the Debugger
+The documentation on [phoityne](https://marketplace.visualstudio.com/items?itemName=phoityne.phoityne-vscode) is a bit sparse, but the setup here should work.
+It works by running `backend/test/Spec.hs`, and then follows through the code paths you activate here.

+You can for example try and set a breakpoint on line 25 in `common/src/Common/View.hs` and then press `F5` to initialize the debugger and then press continue (or `F5` again).
+You should now be at the breakpoint you just set.